-Writer Kenny Moore is perhaps best known for his many brilliant articles in Sports Illustrated, for whom he began writing in 1971 while still an active world-class marathoner.
-His SI pieces were later compiled into the book, Best Efforts, a must-read for anyone who loves the sport as well as good writing.
+Perhaps best known for his many brilliant articles in Sports Illustrated, for whom he began writing in 1971 while still an active world-class marathoner, Kenny Moore later had his SI pieces compiled into the book, Best Efforts, a must-read for anyone who loves the sport as well as fine writing.
 Moore was one of The Men of Oregon, the subtitle of his 2006 biography of the University of Oregon’s legendary coach Bill Bowerman.

-In the following excerpt from the archives of my Runner’s Digest Radio show, the two-time Olympic marathoner who finished 14th in the Mexico City Games and an agonizingly close 4th in Munich `72, speaks to the commonality of running at a high effort.
+In the following excerpt from the archives of my Runner’s Digest Radio show, the two-time Olympic marathoner who finished 14th in the Mexico City Games and an agonizingly close 4th in Munich `72 (behind U.S. teammate Frank Shorter’s gold), speaks to the commonality of running at a high effort.

 I showcase Moore’s quote today in response to my previous post DUMBING DOWN, SLOWING DOWN which has generated quite a number of responses, including one from 2:19 marathoner Nate Pennington of Louisville, Ky., a former member of the US Army World Class Athlete Program and athletic llfestyle coach.